Jacobsen v. Katzer: Copyright claims

 KAM received a copyright infringement notification from Jacobsen on September 11, 2006, and on the same day Jacobsen filed an amended complaint that included a claim for copyright infringement.
 On the same day KAM removed allegedly infringing materials from KAM's website.
 In Jacobsen's declaration, in support of a motion for a preliminary injunction, he specifically identified examples of alleged copyright infringement.

 In August 2007, the district court denied Jacobsen's request for declaratory judgment, holding that the "defendants' alleged violation of the conditions of the license may have constituted a breach of the nonexclusive license, but does not create liability for copyright infringement."
 The judge stated that JMRI failed to allege claims that were the proximate cause of a breach of the Artistic License.

+On December 28, 2007, a coalition of non-profit organizations and open-source advocates filed an amicus curiae brief in support of Jacobsen's appeal.
+The brief was led by the Creative Commons Corporation and joined by the Linux Foundation, the Open Source Initiative, the Software Freedom Law Center, The Perl Foundation (acting as Yet Another Society), and the Wikimedia Foundation.
+The amici argued that the district court's interpretation of the Artistic License threatened the economic and legal viability of the open-source software model by limiting the remedies available for license violations.

 In August 2008, the United States Court of Appeals for the Federal Circuit vacated the district court's ruling, holding that the terms of the Artistic License are enforceable copyright conditions, and sent the case back to the district court.
 The appeals court said, "Open source licensing has become a widely used method of creative collaboration that serves to advance the arts and sciences in a manner and at a pace that few could have imagined just a few decades ago," and cited as examples "the GNU/Linux operating system, the Perl programming language, the Apache web server programs, the Firefox web browser, and a collaborative web-based encyclopedia called Wikipedia."
 Professor Lawrence Lessig called the ruling "a very important victory" that applies to all open source licenses, and many other news organizations commented on the finding.